 - Plan your activities in Zagreb with our detailed guide to things to do in Zagreb.

-- If you plan to stay in Zagreb, check a list of recommended accommodation in Zagreb Croatia.
+- If you plan to stay in Zagreb, check a list of recommended accommodations in Zagreb Croatia.

-- Find out where to eat in Zagreb with our post on best restaurants in Zagreb.
+- Find out where to eat in Zagreb with our post on the best restaurants in Zagreb.

-- Check also recommended places to have a lunch in Zagreb.
+- Check the recommended places to have lunch in Zagreb.

 - Our quick guide to Zagreb for couples, and Zagreb Itineraries for travelers, not tourists.

-Have you been in Zagreb?
+Have you been to Zagreb Croatia?
 Any questions?
 Please leave them in the comments below.